-So whereas the current system stimulates competition, leads to a lot of wasted time and ideas among scientists, and holds back the dissemination of solutions to societal problems, the “as-you-go” system stimulates cooperation, focuses on addressing the problems rather than outcompeting other scientists, creates an inclusive culture, and immediately disseminates new insights and findings.
+So whereas the current system stimulates competition, leads to a lot of wasted time and resources, and holds back the dissemination of solutions to societal problems, the “as-you-go” system stimulates cooperation, focuses on addressing the problems rather than outcompeting other scientists, creates an inclusive culture, and immediately disseminates new insights and findings.

-And the cool thing is: Chris recently received a $750,000 grant to realize the “as-you-go” system.
+And the cool thing is: Chris recently received a $750,000 grant to realize the “as-you-go” system through his open worker cooperative Liberate Science.
 So in the near future we can actually start to use it and hopefully change the game.